-A Fixed Term employee will be paid for those Public holidays/Office holidays falling on a day they normally worked, at the rate they would have been paid had they worked.
+A Fixed Term employee will be paid for those Public holidays/Office holidays falling on a day they would normally work, at the rate they would have been paid had they worked.

 Sick Leave

 Five days sick leave on pay for each 6 months of service.
 This would not be cumulative.